UPDATED on May 14, 2021

 You can sign up for a subscription and cancel whenever you like.
 There are no contracts or hidden fees.
 Your ESPN+ subscription upgrades your ESPN app with live soccer, college basketball and daily Major League Baseball games.

-The FA Cup is one of the most exciting events capping English football.
+The FA Cup Final is one of the most exciting events capping English football.
 And this year is no different.
-COVID-19 may have cast a shadow over things, but it hasn’t stopped kicking off the third round.
+COVID-19 may have cast a shadow over things, but it hasn’t stopped the season from happening.

 Live Stream FA Cup on ESPN+